jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 A prime example of this is the classic card wall for tracking work.
-A physical wall with actual cards will not work as soon as there is a single remote employee ona team.
+A physical wall with actual cards will not work as soon as there is a single remote employee on a team.
 Instead of a physical wall, you'll be pushed to using something like [Trello](https://trello.com) or [Clubhouse](https://clubhouse.io/).